 The primary symptoms of the condition manifest in the form of persistent difficulties with social communication and social interaction, along with restricted and repetitive patterns of behaviours, activities or interests since early childhood, to the extent that these “limit and impair everyday functioning”.

-For more information please consult the National Autistic Society.
+For more information please click here to consult the National Autistic Society.

 What is Autism?
 Autism is a lifelong developmental disability that affects how a person communicates with, and relates to, other people.
 It also affects how they make sense of the world around them, and people with autism may experience over- or under-sensitivity to sounds, touch, tastes, smells, light or colours.